 The previous items on this list are the kinds of things we think of as “expenses” – they require you to pull out the company’s checkbook or credit card, taking money directly out of your account, but also providing an easily quantifiable loss.
 This category is a little different.
 It’s not an expense the way that word is normally used.

-Business Interruption, on the other hand, is the revenue you DON’T earn because your office is effectively shut down.
+Business Interruption costs essentially means the money you DON’T earn because your office is effectively shut down.
 Oftentimes difficult to quantify, and even more difficult to prove, these losses are nonetheless significant to your business.

-Small businesses are particularly susceptible to suffering considerable, even catastrophic loss, in this category.
+Small businesses are particularly susceptible to suffering considerable, even catastrophic loss to their earnings following a cyberattack.
 If you’re a service-oriented business, the potential for serious loss is even greater.
 In a business model that requires you to perform services, without performance, you have no revenue.

-In addition to the expenses you expect and the business interruption costs you may not have, your cyber liability insurance policy should also help you cover those “incidental” costs directly associated with a data breach.
-For that, your cyber liability insurance policy should provide…
+Your cyber insurance policy should also help you cover those “incidental” costs directly associated with a data breach.
+For that, your cyber insurance policy should provide…

 5) Petty (and not so Petty) Cash

-As with most problems you’re likely to experience in business, there are a few data breach-related issues that require nothing more of you (and accept nothing less) than throwing a pile of cash at someone.
+As with most problems you’re likely to experience in business, there are a few data breach-related issues that require nothing more of you (and accept nothing less) than a pile of cash.

 Which is fine, I guess, if you have the cash.
 Catastrophic if you don’t.